nipy/nitime/doc/devel/development_workflow.rst

 Development workflow
 ====================

-You already have your own forked copy of the nitime_ repository, by following :ref:`forking`, :ref:`set-up-fork`, and you have configured git_ by following :ref:`configure-git`.
+You already have your own forked copy of the Nitime_ repository, by following :ref:`forking`, :ref:`set-up-fork`, and you have configured git_ by following :ref:`configure-git`.